Medicare Advantage Plans in Missouri

 Medicare Advantage (MA) plans, also known as Medicare Part C:

-- Bundle Medicare Part A and Part B, and sometimes Medicare Part D, under one plan
+- Bundle Medicare Part A and Part B out-of-pocket, and sometimes Medicare Part D, under one plan

 - May include prescription drug coverage

 - Set annual limits on out-of-pocket costs for covered healthcare expenses

 - Often include additional coverage beyond Original Medicare, such as dental, vision and hearing services, and wellness programs

 Nearly 40% of state residents enrolled in Medicare Part A and B in Missouri have also selected certain Medicare Advantage plans in Missouri.